Strategies for Becoming a Trauma-Informed Leader in the Classroom & District

 Fostering a trauma-informed environment is a significant, yet essential task for schools.
 Teachers play a pivotal role in achieving this as they interact with students daily.
 By equipping them with strategies, support, and training, we can better address the challenges brought about by trauma and its impact on our students’ learning journey.

-Resources like EVERFI’s free mental health resources can prove invaluable in this quest, empowering educators with the tools they need to ensure every child feels safe, understood, and capable of reaching their full potential.
+Resources like Everfi’s free mental health resources can prove invaluable in this quest, empowering educators with the tools they need to ensure every child feels safe, understood, and capable of reaching their full potential.
 Let’s embrace trauma-informed leadership, transforming our classrooms into spaces that nurture resilience, empathy, and the capacity to overcome adversity.